redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

     # role_allow_update = True
     # role_allow_delete = True

-Change the above suffixes to reflect the IDM installation (i.e. dc=example,dc=com).
+Change the above suffixes to reflect the IdM installation (i.e. dc=example,dc=com).
 Note that this configuration uses the `rdoadmin` account created above to authenticate Keystone to IPA.
 If a different account was created for that purpose above, change the `user` and `password` value in the configuration file.

 Here are some possible variations on the configuration values above:

-*   The `user_id_attribute` and `user_name_attribute` could be mapped to other LDAP attributes in IDM.
+*   The `user_id_attribute` and `user_name_attribute` could be mapped to other LDAP attributes in IdM.
 For example, to get a UUID for a user_id, `user_id_attribute` could be set to the `ipaUniqueId` attribute.
 The `uidNumber` attribute would be another good candidate for the `user_id_attribute` mapping.
 To get human readible user names, the `user_name_attribute` could be mapped to the `cn` attribute.
 Note that most authentication and role assignments are performed against the user <em>name</em> and not the user <em>id</em>.
 In most installations, both `user_id_attribute` and `user_id_attribute` should be set to `uid`.
-*   As discussed above, the `user_enabled_emulation_dn` setting could be assigned to an existing IDM group.
+*   As discussed above, the `user_enabled_emulation_dn` setting could be assigned to an existing IdM group.
 This simplifies new OpenStack account creation somewhat.

 ### Testing the configuration

-Once the `keystone.conf` file has the correct mappings to the IDM database, restart the `openstack-keystone` service.
+Once the `keystone.conf` file has the correct mappings to the IdM database, restart the `openstack-keystone` service.
 Set the `SERVICE_TOKEN` and `SERVICE_ENDPOINT` environment variables to match the settings in `keystone.conf`:

     [root@keystone ~]# export SERVICE_TOKEN=012345SECRET99TOKEN012345
     [root@keystone ~]# export SERVICE_ENDPOINT=http://127.0.0.1:35357/v2.0/

-If the LDAP mappings are correct in `keystone.conf`, the `user-list` command should show the list of users in the IDM database, including the one we enabled above.
+If the LDAP mappings are correct in `keystone.conf`, the `user-list` command should show the list of users in the IdM database, including the one we enabled above.

     [root@keystone ~]# keystone user-list
     +------------+------------+---------+-------------------------------+